 Each class has their own chart with the children's names displayed.
-Each morning is a fresh start, all children start with a green card.
+Each morning is a fresh start, all children starting on a blank card.

 The class will agree their class rules during the autumn term - these should be linked to the school rules.